medusajs/medusa/docs/content/advanced/backend/endpoints/add.md

 ---
 description: 'Learn how to create endpoints in the Medusa server.
-Endpoints can be used to create custom APIs in Medusa.
 This guide also includes how to add CORS configurations, creating multiple endpoints, adding protected routes, and more.'
 ---

 # How to Create Endpoints